Scalise undergoes planned follow-up surgery after shooting

-WASHINGTON (AP) — Louisiana Rep. Steve Scalise is undergoing a planned follow-up surgery 10 months after he was badly wounded by a gunman who fired at a Republican baseball practice.
+WASHINGTON (AP) — Rep. Steve Scalise, who was badly wounded by a gunman at a GOP baseball practice 10 months ago, was undergoing a planned follow-up surgery on Monday.

+The procedure on the Louisiana congressman was scheduled for Monday morning at MedStar Washington Hospital Center, the same facility where he was rushed after the June 2017 shooting that also wounded four others.

-The 52-year-old Scalise told colleagues that he’ll return to the Capitol “as soon as my doctors say I’m able.”
+The 52-year-old Scalise, the third-ranking House Republican leader, told colleagues that he would return to the Capitol “as soon as my doctors say I’m able.”

-A person familiar with Scalise’s treatments says the congressman is expected to miss a few days.
-The person was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+A person familiar with Scalise’s treatments says the congressman is expected to miss a few days of work.
+The person was not authorized to speak publicly about the procedure and spoke to The Associated Press on condition of anonymity.

 Most Read Nation & World Stories